balazsgyenes/parllel/docs/design.md

     - VectorizedCage, similar to VecEnc in StableBaselines3, which allows for multiple environments in a single process.
     - **??** Add argument to `ProcessCage` to choose between process creation methods
 - Handler:
-    - Preallocate torch tensor version of batch buffer so that it does not have to be converted at each step (benchmark first to see if this is significant)
-    - Implement CPU sampling by spawning an agent with a model parameters on the CPU
+    - Implement CPU sampling by duplicating the agent with a model parameters on the CPU.
+Handler overrides `sampling_mode` and `training_mode`, etc. to know when to sync model parameters.
 - Patterns
     - Include default parameter sets for things like algorithms.
 Remove all default values in algorithm `__init__` methods.
 - Replay buffers